realityforge/planet_quake/README.md

   * Various graphs of mods, including file names for repacked content
   * PNG support
   * Docker support
+  * 2,500+ available maps on [lvlworld.com](https://lvlworld.com) and another 15,000+ planned
-  * Removed SDL inputs, touch support on mobile works, copy/pase, .
+  * Removed SDL inputs, touch support on mobile works, copy/pase, TODO: drag and drop for loading local custom content
   * Deferred (lazy) loading of all game content, entities, models, textures.
 New cl_lazyLoad cvar, 1 for on load lowest quality until displayed, 2 set all to default and try to load from sv_dlURL
   * Offline mode for local and LAN games, just visit quake.games and run the command `\offline` in the console to cache all necessary files to local storage.
 [Google Reference](https://developers.google.com/web/fundamentals/codelabs/offline)
   * Web-worker dedicated local server for mesh networked gaming, game sharing over localized Socks proxy network.
 TODO: authenticated clients that allow local commands to be run, good for browser, might make native client vulnerable.